gary-archer/oauth.tokenhandler.serverless/README.md

 ## Blog Post

-See the `Serverless Token Handler` blog post for further details on the AWS setup.
+See the `Serverless Reverse Prroy` blog post for further details on the AWS setup.